ovh/docs/pages/web/hosting/cms_manage_1_click_module/guide.en-gb.md

 Click on the `1-click modules`{.action} tab in the `Hosting plans`{.action} section of your Control Panel.
 Your module’s admin ID will appear in the `Login` column.

-You can also search for the email received after the creation of your module from your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/fr/&ovhSubsidiary=fr): click on your name in the top right-hand corner of the screen then, in the menu that appears, click on `Service emails`{.action}.
+You can also search for the email received after the creation of your module from your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/fr/&ovhSubsidiary=fr): click on your name in the top right-hand corner of the screen then, in the context menu, click on `Service emails`{.action}.

 ### Change your module password